KRM7/gapp/docs/encodings.md

 Normally, this will be a constant value, meaning that all the solutions will have the same chromosome lengths throughout a run.
-However, using a constant chromosome length is not a requirement as long as all parts of the GA can handle changing lengths.
+However, using a constant chromosome length is not a requirement as long as all parts of the GA can handle different lengths.
 The parts which must be able to do this are
 the:
+ - fitness function
  - crossover operator
  - mutation operator
  - repair function
- - fitness function

 The crossover and mutation operators both provide a method called `allow_variable_chrom_length()` that can be used to check if they support